How To Do a Social Media Audit [9 Easy Steps]

-Social media audit can be a dreadful process to perform.
-Yet it’s necessary if you want your social media marketing to succeed.
+A social media audit doesn’t have to be a challenge.
+It’s necessary if you want your social media marketing to succeed.
 The audit will help you assess the results of your social media activities, discover your strengths and weaknesses, and implement necessary changes to your social media marketing strategy.

 How to conduct a social media audit on your own?

-The process doesn’t have to be complicated.
-This step-by-step guide to social media audit will help you structure the audit process making it a piece of cake.
+This step-by-step guide to a social media audit will help you structure the audit process making it a piece of cake.

 Here’s what’s ahead of us today:

 - What is a social media audit?

 - How to conduct a social media audit in 9 steps: